Introduction

 Faster Decision-Making

 ML algorithms can help you automate and prioritize decisions for your business process.
-They can also alert you on opportunities and actions that must be taken fast so you can get greater business results.
+They can also alert you on opportunities and actions that must be taken fast so that you can achieve better business results.

 Adaptability